hanwendong1/avs463/content/4-Web-of-Science.md

 nav: true
 ---

 Web of Science has the world’s leading scholarly literature in the sciences, social sciences, arts, and humanities.
 The database includes proceedings of international conferences, symposia, seminars, colloquia, workshops, and conventions.
-Click [this link](https://uidaho.idm.oclc.org/login?url=http://webofknowledge.com/UA) to access Web of Science.
+Click [this link](https://uidaho.idm.oclc.org/login?url=http://webofknowledge.com/UA){:target="_blank" rel="noopener"} to access Web of Science.

 In the search box, type in your keyword search terms.
 For instance, if your topic is **Separation of dairy cow from calf**, you can use keyword search terms *cow AND calf AND separation*.
 You can sort the results using the following options: